akashpayneSRO/tcv-mern-app/README.md

 # tcv-mern-app

-To do application with logic.
+To do application with login.

-So we will have two models: User and Post.
+So we will have two models:

 Post: